Workflow Management Process: Workflow Examples, Tips and Tools

 What Is Workflow Management?

 Workflow management is the process of creating, monitoring and improving workflows and task sequences that are executed by organizations with regularity to achieve their business goals or strategic objectives.
-Workflow management is similar to project management and business process management.
+Workflow management is similar to project management and business process improvement.
 However, while they share certain characteristics their scopes vary drastically.

 Workflow Management vs. Project Management